 City of Vancouver Rain Barrel

-City of Vancouver residents can call the Compost Hotline at 604-736-2250 for information on obtaining a barrel.
-Residents can also visit City Farmer, at the City of Vancouver's Compost Demonstration Garden, at 2150 Maple Street to see the rain barrels in use.
+City of Vancouver residents can call the Compost Hotline at 604-736-2250 for information on rain barrels.
+Residents can also visit City Farmer, at the City of Vancouver's Compost Demonstration Garden, at 2150 Maple Street to see rain barrels in use.

 Water Conservation Hotline

 To purchase the half barrels no longer sold by the City of Vancouver contact: